teodorlu/bb-install/docs/redesign.md

     3. When uninstalling, we check whether the script has been installed as a symlink.
        If it is a symlink to our share directory, we delete and cleanup both.

+3. Or -- delete only scripts that start with a bb shebang.

+    This is perhaps the best solution.

+    First line is a bb shebang.
+    Next line is our fingerprint.

-3. Cleanly support the different places _from where_ we want to install things.
+4. Cleanly support the different places _from where_ we want to install things.

     1. Start out by aiming to understand how `babashka/bbin` does it.